chinmoyeedash/pubnub-todoapp-android/README.md

 ##ANDROID VERSION
-This app is tested on the Android Kitkat & Lolipop.
+This app is tested on the Android Kitkat & Lollipop.

 ##INSTALLATION
 The latest version of this app is available on the below GitHub Release page.